nhutnguyenhong/cv/README.md

-### Senior Software Developer

-> ...with 9+ years of experience in Java technologies.
+...with 9+ years of experience in Java technologies.
 Love to be creative and inventive.
 Interested in developing products using emerging technologies.
 Experienced professional with teamwork and communication skills in an Agile way.

 Viet Nam | (+84) 982 138 664 | [Linkedin](https://linkedin.com/in/nhut-nguyen-hong)